dfinity/ic/rs/consensus/src/ecdsa/spec.md

 {
     // Gather all transcript params corresponding to ongoing reshare requests at the tip of chain
     // which is the same as the ongoing_reshare_requests value in the caller (update_reshare_agreements).
-    // NOTE: on the block builder path, we only need the correspinding transcript_id's,
+    // NOTE: on the block builder path, we only need the corresponding transcript_id's,
     // while on the block validator path, we need the full transcript to carry out dealing validation
     requested_reshare_params:  Map<ReshareRequestId, TranscriptParam>
         = get_requested_reshare_params(notarized_chain);